Payment Plan FAQs

 When are the installments/payments due?

 Can I enroll in the semester payment plan after the semester payment due date or after having my registration canceled?
-If you have not registered before the semester payment due date, or if your registration has been canceled, you may still have access to the semester payment plan.
-Email email@example.com for more information.
+If you have not registered before the semester payment due date, or if your registration has been canceled, you can submit a late enrollment agreement request.
+If your request is granted, your registration hold will be lifted per the terms of the agreement.

 What are the acceptable forms of payment?
 We accept electronic checks from U.S.-based bank accounts or international wire transfers through Flywire.
 The University of San Francisco does not accept debit or credit cards for tuition payments.